University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # List all available schemes
 mlst --list

-# Check if M. tuberculosis scheme is listed - we can use grep
+# Check if salmonella scheme is listed - we can use grep
-mlst --list | grep tuberculosis
+mlst --list | grep salmonella
 ```
-you should see `mtuberculosis` in the output, confirming the scheme is available.
+you should see `salmonella` in the output highlighted in red, confirming the scheme is available.

 ### 3.2 Run `mlst`